akshaygholap45/tf-for-all/README.md

     - Terraform makes use of HCL (HashiCorp Configuration Language) which is easy to understand

 2. Why you need it
-    - Infrastructure deployment includes a lot of factors related to server environment, incoming and outgoing network, user authentication and authorizations strategy.
+    - Infrastructure deployment includes a lot of factors related to server environment, incoming and outgoing network, user authentication and authorization strategy.
     - One of the most crucial parts of the infrastructure is to maintain the steady state of the user configuration, lifecycle of the server and stability of your application deployed on those servers.
     - Terraform is used to automate infrastructure provisioning using reusable, shareable, human-readable configuration files.
 The tool can automate infrastructure provisioning in both on-premises and cloud environments.

-3. How to you use Terraform
+3. How do you use Terraform

     1. Provider
         - Terraform relies on plugins called providers to interact with cloud providers, SaaS providers, and other APIs.